10 Tips for Women Traveling Solo

 This mostly goes for hostels and hotels, but honestly, read reviews on anything.
 You’ll find that most people are surprisingly honest, especially if they’ve had a bad experience.
 Airbnbs can be great, but when traveling alone, you’ll want to look into every detail.
 How secure is the apartment?
 Will the host be home or traveling?
 Look into accommodations, too, so that you’ll know how prepared you’ll need to be.
 A place that reads “stains on the pillows” is probably not ideal, even if it’s 10 minutes closer to the city center.

 4. Dress to blend in.

-I know this seems to conflict everything your mother ever told you (be yourself, where that bright pink skirt!)
-However, when traveling, you don’t want to draw too much attention to yourself.
+I know this seems to conflict everything your mother ever told you (be yourself, wear that bright pink skirt!)
+However, when traveling, don’t draw too much attention to yourself.
 Pickpockets and other criminals will likely be walking around the same city as you, so don’t ask for their attention with a bright purple Gucci jacket or an expensive shoulder bag.
 Think ‘plane Jane’, and avoid clothes with designer labels.